 Shopping in Lisbon

-Shopping in Lisbon includes a profusion of out of town mega malls, which may be gradually strangling many of Lisbon's smaller shops but the Baixa quarter still thrives.
+Shopping in Lisbon includes a profusion of out of town mega malls, which may be gradually strangling many of Lisbon's smaller shops, although the Baixa quarter still thrives.

 Pricier outlets can be found on Avenida da Liberdade and in the attractive Chiado district, to the west above Baixa.
-Lisbon has long been renowned for conservative dress but the renaissance of the city has also translated into a wave of new funky fashion stores.
-Pick of the bunch are Agencia, Rua do Norte 117, a 70s-style shop with a hairdresser and a bar, Fashion Gallery Atelier, Rua do Salitre 169, with its outrageous designs, and Godzilla, Rua dos Douradores 120, with its cutting edge club gear.
+Lisbon has long been renowned for conservative dress but the renaissance of the city has also translated into a wave of new funky fashion stores, such as Agencia, Rua do Norte 117, a 70s-style shop with a hairdresser and a bar.

 Lisbon's most famous market is the Feira da Ladra (Thieves' Market), which springs up Monday to Saturday 0900-1900 on the Campo de Santa Clara, packed with all sorts of bric-a-brac - yet another excuse for visitors to take Tram 28.
 Belem has an antiques market on the first and third Sunday of the month, whilst an organic food market takes place in Principe Real every Saturday.